-ASEAN has made notable progress toward economic integration and free trade in the region.
-In 1992, members created the ASEAN Free Trade Area with the goals of creating a single market, increasing intra-ASEAN trade and investments, and attracting foreign investment.
-Intra-ASEAN trade as a share of the bloc’s overall trade grew from about 19 percent [PDF] in 1993 to 23 percent [PDF] in 2017.
-Across the grouping, more than 90 percent of goods are traded with no tariffs.
-The bloc has prioritized eleven sectors for integration, including electronics, automotives, rubber-based products, textiles and apparels, agro-based products, and tourism.
+ASEAN has made some progress toward economic integration and free trade.
+In 1992, members created the ASEAN Free Trade Area (AFTA) with the goals of creating a single market, increasing intra-ASEAN trade and investments, and attracting foreign investment.
+In 1996, the average tariff rate across the bloc was around 7 percent [PDF]; today, intra-ASEAN tariffs are effectively zero.
+The bloc has prioritized eleven sectors for integration, including: electronics, automotives, rubber-based products, textiles and apparels, agro-based products, and tourism.

 Regional Security Challenges

 ASEAN remains divided over how to address security challenges.
 These include China’s claims in the South China Sea, human rights abuses, political repression by member states, narcotics trafficking, refugee flows, natural disasters, and terrorism.

 In recent months, a primary challenge for ASEAN has been developing a response to the February 2021 coup in Myanmar.
 The junta has violently suppressed protests, and the conflict with opposition forces has escalated into civil war.
 Yet the bloc’s response has been limited due to internal divisions.
 Cambodia, Laos, Thailand, and Vietnam have remained close to the military junta and are pushing ASEAN to recognize the junta.
 By contrast, Malaysia and Indonesia have pushed ASEAN to take the unprecedented step of disinviting junta leader Senior General Min Aung Hlaing from important summits.